nawabahmadreshi/documentation/pages/cross-channel-analytics/growth-attribution.md

 {% caution %}

-The length of the User ID you use to identify your users should not be more than 127 characters.
+The length of the User ID you assign to identify your users should not be more than 127 characters.

 {% endcaution %}